• Skip to content

 The more I learn, the more I come back to nutritional deficiencies as root causes of illness.
 One great example of a root cause known to cause a wide range of symptoms – including fatigue, brain fog, constipation, digestive issues, and muscle weakness and aches – is a deficiency in the nutrient carnitine.
 People with Hashimoto’s, pregnant/newly postpartum women, and babies (especially preemies) can often be deficient in this important amino acid.

-I have personally seen people awaken from a brain-foggy “sloth-mode” from carnitine supplementation.
+I have personally seen people awaken from a brain-foggy “sloth-mode” when they start supplementing with carnitine.
 I also have a very personal connection – my own postpartum muscle weakness, aches, and pains were reversed with carnitine!

 Read on to discover: